-If you are interested in weather updates, understanding wind speed is valuable.
+If you are interested in weather updates & want to know what measures wind speed then understanding wind speed is valuable.
 Wind speed determines how soon a storm will arrive and how it affects the creation of high and low-pressure areas.
 Measuring wind speed is an important factor from piloting a plane to conducting an outdoor athletic activity.

 What Measures Wind Speed?